psi4/psi4/doc/sphinxman/source/occ.rst

 * **OCCD** [Bozkaya:2020:dfoccd]_

+* **OREMP** [Behnle:2021:OREMP]_, and [Behnle:2022:OREMP]_

 Convergence Problems
 ~~~~~~~~~~~~~~~~~~~~

 For problematic open-shell systems, we recommend to use the ROHF or DFT orbitals as an initial guess for orbital-optimized methods.
 Both ROHF and
 DFT orbitals may provide better initial guesses than UHF orbitals, hence convergence may be significantly speeded up with ROHF or DFT orbitals.
 In order to use ROHF orbitals, simply ``set reference rohf``.
 For DFT orbitals, ``set reference uks`` and ``set dft_functional b3lyp``.
 Of
 course users can use any DFT functional available in |PSIfour|.